 BharatPe - How Does It Work?

 As you all know almost all the merchants spend more time on the app BharatPe.
-In only this way the company increases its amount to about $2000.
-Lending businesses are always crucial no matter it's small ones or big ones.
+Lending businesses are always crucial matter it's small ones or big ones.
 So, BharatPe's lending business is also crucial like the others.

-The tagline of the company is 'Ab se Dukandar is king'.
-It also says 'Apne Parivar Aur Shop Ko Rakhe Insured.
 It has launched India's first UPI Bahi Khata for merchants.
-It's the first Fintech startup in India enabling merchants to pay offline.
+It's the first Fintech startup in India to enable merchants to pay offline.
 The BharatPe logo is the property of the trademark owners.

 BharatPe - Business Model

 The BharatPe business is an Indian QR code-based payments company that operates on a B2B2C model because it helps the customers as well as the merchants or shop owners/retailers and other businessmen/women.
-The company's app accepts payments from 100+ mobile apps downloaded in the Indian mobiles on India's UPI system by offering businesses a single interoperable QR sticker.
+The company's app accepts payments from 100+ mobile apps downloaded the Indian mobiles on India's UPI system by offering businesses a single interoperable QR sticker as per various report news in February 2022.

 In 2021, the cricketers Rohit Sharma, Jasprit Bumrah, KL Rahul, Mohammed Shami, Ravindra Jadeja, Suresh Raina, Shreyas Iyer, Prithvi Shaw, Sanju Samson, Yuzvendra Chahal, and Shubhman Gill were signed as BharatPe brand ambassadors.